 Born and raised in India, I immigrated to the USA at 14, settling in New York.
-After completing my undergraduate degree, I decided to go to dental school (2014-2018), where I fell deeply in love with my career and everything about dentistry, especially oral surgery.
+After completing my undergraduate degree, I went to dental school (2014-2018), where I fell deeply in love with my career and everything about dentistry, especially oral surgery.
 Thus, the highlight of my life was my clinical rotations in oral surgery, and I was on track to begin an oral surgery residency program in July of this year, 2018.
-But, my father suffered a stroke in May of 2017, just as I applied for residency programs.
+But, my father suffered a stroke in May 2017, just as I applied for residency programs.
 Indian families are very close, and I was torn.
 I decided I could not commit to giving my all to a residency program for 4 to 6 years unless I first took some time off to help my family.

 I decided to apply instead to a one-year general dentistry residency as required by the State of New York.
-I was fortunate to be selected as my first choice: New York Presbyterian at Columbia University Medical Center.
+I was fortunate to be selected by my first choice: New York Presbyterian at Columbia University Medical Center.
 This is a fantastic residency program where I will spend much time in the oral surgery department, gaining additional experience.
 After completing this residency program in July 2019, I hope to begin my second, longer, intensive residency program in Oral Surgery.
 My father is doing much better now, making a nearly complete recovery, and has returned to work.
 I am determined to give my all to oral surgery for the balance of my professional life, hopefully beginning next year in your distinguished residency program.